 Starter cake is Mixed with cooked rice kept for fermentation and it takes 6-7 days for the process.
 This yellow colour drink has a sweet-sour and pungent flavour.
 Judima traditional rice wine is an integral part of the Dimsa tribe.

-Studies have shown a controlled amount of Judima has a health benefits.
+Studies have shown a controlled amount of Judima has health benefits.
 It is helpful in many diseases and psychological disorders.
 “Judima” is also in the race for GI Registration.

 15. Kesar Kasturi-local liquor of Rajasthan

 Kesar Katuri is a drink from Rajasthan.
 It is a royal heritage drink.
 Made of 22 dry fruits, Herbs, and spices.
 Ingredients like Saffron, dry fruits, nuts, seeds, roots, ghee, and mile are used.
 These herbs and other ingredients make this drink mesmerizing and flavorful.
-The drink was Mostly consumed by the royal family during winters.
+The drink was Mostly consumed by the royal family during winter.

 Production of is royal liquor is carried out by Royal Heritage Liqueur Distillery, Jhotwara (Jaipur), a unit of Rajasthan Ganganagar Sugar Mills Ltd. High-quality water used in the production of Royal Heritage Liqueur.
 The traditional technique is used of distillation maintains the aroma and taste of the liquor.